LinkWellNodes/Documentation/docs/services/direct-request-jobs/mainnets/Linea-Mainnet-Jobs.md

 | Please complete our [**request survey**](https://linkwellnodes.io/Getting-Started.html) to receive our mainnet **Addresses** and **Job IDs** | 0.1 LINK * |

 *&nbsp;**Fee notes**:
-- We offer discounts to our high-volume customers.
+- We offer discounts for high volume.
 Please fill out our [request survey](https://linkwellnodes.io/Getting-Started.html) to get started.
 - We support payment in alternative currencies (ie, `ETH` or fiat).
 Please indicate this in our [request survey](https://linkwellnodes.io/Getting-Started.html) if interested, as this can be arranged in the form an up-front payment for a set number of oracle requests.

 ### Request parameters